jaredh159/asciidork/readme.md

 ## Caveats

 > [!WARNING]
-> Asciidork is _far_ from complete.
-It implements a non-trivial (perhaps
+> Asciidork is not complete.
+It implements a majority of the
-> majority?) of the documented behavior of Asciidoc, but there are several unfinished areas,
+> documented behavior of Asciidoc, but there are several unfinished areas,
 > missing error handling, edge cases galore!
-Consider it a technology preview only for
+Consider it a technology preview
-> now.
+> only for now.

 Known **unfinished or unimplemented** areas include:

-- [ ] CSV/TSV/DSV Tables
+- [ ] CSV Tables
 - [ ] STEM
 - [ ] Source highlighting
 - [ ] Include directives
 - [ ] All entity refs
-- [ ] ...probably a good bit more...

 PRs welcome! 👍